VikeMK/vikemk.github.io/Vike.Blog/input/posts/mk8dx-combos.md

 To learn new lines, I would recommend reading my [blog post on how to learn lines](/posts/learning-lines).

 ### How to find new combinations to experiment with
-Knowing that you want more of a stat is one thing, but finding such a combination while minimising the number of sacrifices you have to make is another.
+Knowing that you want more of a stat is one thing, but finding such a combination while minimising the number of sacrifices you have to make is much harder.
 Currently there are 43 characters (with 5 more on the way), 41 vehicle bodies, 22 tires, and 15 gliders to choose from meaning 649,440 possible combinations to choose from.
 Trying every one of these combinations is impractical, so I have made a [tool](/tools/mk8dx-combo-finder) that lets you search for combinations with the stats that you want.
 The tool is just a table of all the combinations and their values, but each column has filter options that you can set so that you can filter the table down to only show the rows which match their filters.